Free-to-air: Hong Kong

 In Hong Kong, the largest and most dominant television channel, Television Broadcasts Limited, was the first free-to-air commercial television channel when it commenced broadcasting on 19 November 1967.
 It may also well be among the oldest and first stations to broadcast over-the-air in East and Southeast Asia.
 ViuTV and RTHK TV started broadcasting in 2016.
+Phoenix Hong Kong Channel TV Started Broadcasting in 22 April 2024.

 India

 Around 600 FTA television channels and 180 radio channels are broadcast from ku-band and c-band transponders on the INSAT-4B and GSAT-15 satellite covering India, Pakistan, Bangladesh, Bhutan, Nepal, Sri Lanka and parts of Afghanistan, and Myanmar.
 In India, the channels are marketed as DD Direct Plus/DD Free Dish by Doordarshan, India's national broadcaster and other Indian private broadcaster ABS Free Dish from the ABS2 satellite.
 One can receive free-to-air regional TV channels using a small DTH antenna and a free-to-air set-top box.